etherbiswas/NixOS/README.md

 ## Getting Started

-To get started with PwNixOS, follow these steps:
+To get started with NixOS, follow these steps:

 1. [Installation](https://nixos.org/manual/nixos/stable/index.html#ch-installation): Install NixOS on your machine by following the official installation guide.
 2. Enable Nix-Command and Flakes options: Edit your configuration.nix file located at /etc/nixos/configuration.nix